escapetiger/advection_diffusion_dg/README.md

 Currently, codes for numerical examples with periodic and Dirichlet boundary conditions are fully optimized via vectorization.

-Semi-Lagrangian algorithms are going on.
+Diagonal implicit Runge-Kutta algorithms are g

 ---